 Utilities & Services

-Monthly utility costs are comparable to other California areas, sometimes lower:
+Monthly utility costs are comparable to other California areas, sometimes lower.
+Here's what to budget for:

 One advantage: many homes here have larger lots, which means potential for well water and septic (lower monthly costs) or even solar (abundant sunshine).